 But achieving any of these elements hinges on one thing: the resources available for your project.

 In project management, resource allocation can help you ensure your project team has the assets—whether that’s budget, tools, or team members—to hit the project’s objectives.
 Effectively allocating resources can help you achieve your project goals on time and on budget.

 If you’ve never created a resource allocation plan before, this article is for you.
 We’ll walk you through five steps to allocate resources effectively.
 Then, get a preview of common resource allocation challenges—and what you can do to get ahead of them.

 Resource allocation is the process of identifying and assigning available resources to an initiative.
-Effective resource allocation makes the best use of team resources while maximizing resource impact and supporting your team’s goals.
-To create a resource allocation plan, identify the right resources—including team members, tools, budget, and more—you need to accomplish your project deliverables.Przeczytaj: Czym jest produkt końcowy w zarządzaniu projektem?
+Effective allocation of resources helps maximize the impact of project resources while still supporting your team’s goals.
+To create a resource allocation plan, identify the right resources—including team members, tools, budget, and more—you need to accomplish your project deliverables.[Przeczytaj] Czym jest produkt końcowy w zarządzaniu projektami?